stephan-v/microlancer.nl/readme.md

 Microlancer is a laravel 4 based application that puts designers and companies looking for designwork in contact with eachother.

-This app works with compass and the custom css ravengrid.
+This app works with compass and the selfmade custom css titan framework.